Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - In MO2, select `Uranium Fever` from the large dropdown list in the top middle, then select a profile.
   - High Quality
-    - Uses the Ultra launcher preset.
     - All mods in Uranium Fever are enabled.
     - All Uranium Haze settings are enabled.
   - Standard Quality
-    - Uses the Ultra launcher preset.
     - All mods in Uranium Fever are enabled.
     - Several performance intensive settings in Uranium Haze have been disabled or adjusted:
       - Disabled the shadow shaders.